 Donor retention is one of the most important aspects of fundraising.
-It can be difficult to keep donors engaged with your nonprofit, but there are a few things worth focusing on.
+Although retention can be difficult, you need to identify reasons why donors stay engaged with organizations to help narrow your focus.

 In the spirit of full disclosure, this post contains affiliate links, which means that Technology Aloha may receive a commission of some kind if you decide to purchase through the links provided.
 However, our product recommendations are unbiased and are not impacted by any compensation we may receive.
 We only recommend products and systems that we use or have used and love, so we know you’ll be in good hands.
 We also strive to provide links that give you the best discount available, because we know that as a small business you have limited resources and every dollar counts!